harshitbansal373/python/README.md

 - If the implementation is hard to explain, it's a bad idea.
 - If the implementation is easy to explain, it may be a good idea.
 - Namespaces are one honking great idea -- let's do more of those!

+##Contribution
+This repository is opened to contribute or pull request related some good problems. let's build it a large collection of programmatic and algorithmic codes on python.
+More to more contributions make it accessible to others and make you a better programmer.
+So let's do it.